GMABC Tech month launched

 With the month of April dubbed “Technology Month”, the brand will create, educate and share exclusive content on technology and how Ghanaians, especially the youth can take advantage of it.
 The content which will be shared on the brand’s traditional and social media platforms will be done with the combined efforts of GMABC and Ghanaian technological giants, ShrinQ Limited and AUteledoctor.

 Director of Broadcasting for GMABC, Timothy Karikari speaking at the launch of the Technology Month shared that technology has changed the way of life of citizens of the world.
-He noted that people do not need to join long queues at taxi or bus terminals anymore but with the advent of ride hailing apps, one can just order for a ride from the comfort of his or her home.
+He noted that people do not need to join long queues at taxi or bus terminals anymore but with the advent of ride-hailing apps, one can just order for a ride from the comfort of her or his home.

 “Tech has influenced our lives and changed a lot of things from transportation to the media space and medicine.
 With technology becoming an integral part of our everyday life, we at GMABC have decided to delve into technology and how to apply and deal with it in our lives this April”, he stated.